-Each letter of support should include the following: (1) names of the organizations involved in the agreement, (2) scope of the direct service(s) and other work to be performed under the agreement, and (3) duration of the agreement.
-Letters of support should be signed and then submitted as one separate attachment to the application.
+Each MOU should include the following: (1) names of the organizations involved in the agreement, (2) scope of the direct service(s) and other work to be performed under the agreement, and (3) duration of the agreement.
+Subcontracts, MOUs, or letters of intent should be submitted as one separate attachment to the application.